jidongxiao/CSCI1200-DataStructures/lectures/21_hash_tables_II/README.md

 ## 21.5 Using STL’s Associative Hash Table (Map)

 - Using the default std::string hash function.

-  – With no specified initial table size.
+  – With no specified initial table size. (map a std::string type key to a Foo class type value)
 ```cpp
 std::unordered_map<std::string,Foo> m;
 ```